-New asylum policy could invite more illegal border crossings
+New asylum policy comes with few details, many questions

 Government protocols are meant to establish uniform guidelines "rather than leave it up to the operators in the field to make it up as they go along," Bersin said.

+Ismael, who has been waiting in Tijuana for nearly three months, heard about the policy change on the news and wondered when it would take effect.
+He was shaken by the recent killings of two Honduran migrants in Tijuana and feels unsafe and unwelcome in the Mexican border city.
+But, he said, returning to Honduras would be too dangerous.

+The United States has its laws, he said.
+"I don't agree, but if they send us back here, what can one do?
+Wait."

-Associated Press Writer Colleen Long in Washington contributed to this report.
+Spagat reported from San Diego.
+Associated Press Writer Colleen Long in Washington also contributed to this report.